rjproz/hybSServer/README.md

 Websocket server is being build using [SimpleWebTransport] https://github.com/MirrorNetworking/SimpleWebTransport.

-Websocket server is used to server Webgl clients.
+Websocket server is used to serve Webgl clients.

 Also, **hybSClient** repo can be found [here](https://github.com/rjproz/hybSClient)